ben0i0d/jupyter/README.md

 **THIS doc for non-CN USER**

 **dockerhub: https://hub.docker.com/r/ben0i0d/jupyter**

+## Jupyter For Data-Science

+we have decide to remove some images from the repo, because they are not maintained and are not suitable for production use.

+we decide add coder or denv for these

 ### HOW TO USE
 **Docker**
 * No data is used persistently：`docker run -d -p 8888:8888 ben0i0d/jupyter:<tag>`